francesco-albanese/microservice-node/README.md

 docker-compose up --build --force-recreate
 ```

-Docker will create two separate containers, one for the nodejs app and one for mongodb.
+Docker will create separate containers for nodejs applications and mongodb image.